sfnw-dev-owner/process-manuals/Front_Wall/front_wall_ada.md

 the door opening (do this now, to avoid fouling the router plate with caulk later.)
 - Prepare the window.
 Remove all the labeling, and fully open the window.
 Set it screen-side down on the paneling.
--   Apply caulk down the middle of the window flanges on the top and both sides, NOT at the bottom.
+-   Apply caulk down the middle of the window flanges on the top and both sides\
+    --- NOT at the bottom.\
     --- caulk on the opposite side from the screen (the surface that will lie on the panel)
 - Place the window in the opening\
     --- SCREEN at the BOTTOM facing up